NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Change in current direction demands fresh clinical trial and validation

-As a responsible company with a Corporate Social Responsibility (CSR) policy in place, NIHON KOHDEN must act fast and should have by now long recalled all Acti-Biphasic defibrillators from the market.
+As a responsible company, NIHON KOHDEN must act fast and should have by now long recalled all Acti-Biphasic defibrillators from the market.

 Why the pain of two missing connector sockets to gain the use of just one flexible socket?